Shubhankargupta691/Covid-Data-Analysis-Project/README.md

 datetime
 matplotlib

-use this command too install the requirements
+# use this command too install the requirements
+bash
 '''
 pip install -r requirements.txt
 '''